ank225git/lazy-prices_replication/output/proposal.md

 3. Simulate investor behavior by assuming market participants have read the publication and started using the strategy.
 4. Track the long-short portfolio’s returns through the post-publication period and compare the performance to the out-of-sample period.

+Change:
+- **H1 (In-sample):**
+  The Lazy Prices signal generates strong and statistically significant long-short returns in the in-sample period (1994–2003), when the signal is first developed.
+  This period is used to discover and optimize the signal.
+The high performance may partly come from overfitting or data mining.

+- **H2 (Out-of-sample):**
+  The signal’s return decreases in the out-of-sample period (2004–2007), but still remains statistically significant.
+  This tests if the signal works on new data that was not used during signal construction.
+If performance drops, it suggests that the original results were possibly too optimistic.

+- **H3 (Investor learning):**
+  In the post-publication period (2008–2014), the signal’s return decreases even more, and may become statistically insignificant.
+  This may happen because investors read the published paper and start trading based on the strategy, reducing its profit.
+This would support the idea of semi-strong market efficiency, where public information is quickly priced in.

+- **H4 (Stronger decay after publication):**
+  The return drop from the out-of-sample period to the post-publication period is larger than the drop from the in-sample to out-of-sample period.
+  This would suggest that the publication itself has a meaningful effect on return decay, beyond just statistical overfitting.
+It provides evidence that market participants react to academic research once it becomes public.

 ---